ravideepch/sky-api-tests/README.md

 	2.All helper classes are in helpers folder
-	3.Test results will be stored in allure-results folder 4.Reports will be stored in allure-results folder
+	3.Test results will be stored in allure-results folder 4.Reports will be stored in allure-results folder 5.All endpoints are in helpers/end_points.py file
+    6. All helper methods are in helpers/ApitestHelper.py

 # Libraries and python version used in framework
 	1. python 3.7.9